cosmos/sdk-tutorials/academy/setup.md

 This integrated development environment will assist you both with developing with the Cosmos SDK and CosmJS.
 Get it from [here](https://code.visualstudio.com/Download).

+The first time you open a Cosmos SDK project with it, it will offer to install a Go plug-in.
+Accept.

 ## Install Docker

 TODO